Logo Early Houses - Towns County

 Was a grist-mill, flour-mill, and hammer mill; later operated by turbine wheel.

-Mill dam washed away many years ago.
+The mill dam washed away many years ago.

 5 - Frank Kelly house